oktavianidewi/oktavianidewi/README.md

 I am an Indonesian living in Surabaya.

-- 🔭 I’m currently working as Software Engineer (Data)
+- 🔭 I’m currently working as a full-time Software Engineer (Data)
-- 🌱 I’m currently learning 日本語
+- 🌱 During my free time I’m learning 日本語 and practising leetcode
-- 👯 I’m looking to collaborate on any interesting Golang project
+- 👯 I’m looking to collaborate on any interesting Golang project!
-- 😄 I publish a technical post every week on https://medium.com/@oktavianidewi
+- 😄 I'm trying to publish a techincal post every week on https://medium.com/@oktavianidewi
 - 📫 How to reach me: https://www.linkedin.com/in/dewi-nurfitri-oktaviani-6b450b22/